Showing posts with label Elizabeth Hartman. Show all posts

 Sloan (her physician husband, following a miscarriage): "We'll, we can't have this again, Priss.
 Worst possible advertisement for a pediatrician!"

-In a role rendered considerably smaller in the film than in the book, Carrie Nye has at least one memorable scene as Norine, a low-income Vassar classmate and outsider excluded from The Group
+In a role rendered considerably smaller in the film than in the book, Carrie Nye has at least one memorable scene as Norine, a low-income Vassar classmate and outsider excluded from The Group.
+And nobody seems to know what the hell she's eating out of that jar.

-Now, I’m not going to make out like The Group is some kind of profound, unacknowledged classic, but in light of what women's films have become over the years (they proudly proclaim themselves "chick flicks" and celebrate shopping as a valid expression of female empowerment), and in our current boomerang culture that doesn't encourage young people to seek and accept struggle as an integral part of the growing-up process; well...let's just say that there's something to be said for a 46-year-old guilty-pleasure movie that comes across as more progressive and perceptive in 2012 than it did in the year of its original release.
+Now, I’m not going to make out like The Group is some kind of profound, unacknowledged classic, but in light of what films with women in central roles have become today--they proudly embrace the (to me) dismissive and limiting decriptor "chick flick" and validate the idea that shopping and borderline addictive consumerism are culturally valid expressions of female empowerment), well...let's just say that there's something to be said for a 46-year-old guilty-pleasure movie that comes across as more progressive and perceptive about gende roles in 2012 than it did in the year of its original release.

 Halcyon Days